LauraBeatris/gobarber-mobile/README.md

 **Question:** What are the tecnologies used in this project?

-**Answer:** The tecnologies used in this project are [React Native](https://reactnative.dev/) + [Styled Components](https://styled-components.com/) to handle scoped CSS.
+**Answer:** The technologies used in this project are [React Native](https://reactnative.dev/) + [Styled Components](https://styled-components.com/) to handle scoped CSS.

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [Gympoint Mobile](https://github.com/LauraBeatris/gobarber-mobile/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [GoBarber Mobile](https://github.com/LauraBeatris/gobarber-mobile/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/LauraBeatris/gobarber-mobile/blob/master/CONTRIBUTING.md) to find out about the coding standards.

 # :tada: Contributing